Is volunteering as a therapy team with Human-Animal Bond in Colorado right for you?

 Is there a cost associated with being a HABIC team?

-For new HABIC dog teams, there is a fee for the therapy animal training course.
-There is no cost to join as a cat team or human-only volunteer.
+For new HABIC dog and cat teams, there is a fee for the therapy animal training classes.
+Scholarships are available.
+There are also veterinary medical requirements, such as a physical exam, fecal test, and current vaccines, which create additional costs.
+There can also be increased grooming and nail trimming expectations.
+There is no cost to serve as a human-only volunteer.

 Where will I volunteer?